 We are pleased to welcome a new member to the Social Media Lab – Dr. Priya Kumar.

-Priya Kumar joins us from the School of Oriental and African Studies (SOAS), University of London, where she recently completed her PhD on global diaspora politics studying online web-based representations of stateless diaspora communities, with focus on the Middle East and South Asia.
+Priya Kumar joins us from the School of Oriental and African Studies (SOAS), University of London, where she recently completed her PhD on global diaspora politics under the supervision of Dr. Fiona B. Adamson.
+In her dissertation, Dr. Kumar examined online web-based representations of stateless diaspora communities, with focus on the Middle East and South Asia.
 A member of the e-Diasporas Atlas project, Dr. Kumar combines network analysis with digital qualitative research methods to study online identity politics, with a focus on exploring the dynamic interplay between digital media communication technologies, network actors and civil society.

 In addition, Dr. Kumar will be contributing to some of the other research initiatives at the Lab including our Social Media and Politics stream and our annual International Conference on Social Media & Society (#SMSociety).